List of parties across Government reportedly held during Covid restrictions

 – November 25 2020: Treasury drinks

-A Treasury spokesperson told The Times a number of staff had come into the office to work on the Spending Review.
+A Treasury spokesman told The Times that a number of staff had gone into the office to work on the Spending Review.

 The Mirror reported that the Prime Minister gave a farewell speech to an aide at the end of November while the lockdown in England was still in place.